borntofrappe/fullstack-d3/README.md

 3. d3.js `transition` method

-In folder I elected to focus on the last approach.
+In folder I chose to focus on the last approach only.

 d3 provides a `.transition` method to interpolate between a start and end state.
 Essentially, it is enough to apply a transition as follows: